awesomerank/awesomerank.github.io/lists/marmelab/awesome-rest.md

 * [Apiary](https://apiary.io/) - Collaborative design, instant API mock, generated documentation, integrated code samples, debugging and automated testing.
 * [Amazon API Gateway](https://aws.amazon.com/api-gateway/) - Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 * [Apigee](https://apigee.com) - Apigee is the leading provider of API technology and services for enterprises and developers.
+* [Assertible](https://assertible.com) - Continuously test and monitor your APIs after deployments and across environments.

 ## Miscellaneous

-* [ng-admin ★3524](https://github.com/marmelab/ng-admin) - Add an AngularJS admin GUI to any RESTful API.
+* [ng-admin ★3567](marmelab/ng-admin) - Add an AngularJS admin GUI to any RESTful API.
-* [admin-on-rest ★1325](https://github.com/marmelab/admin-on-rest) - Add a ReactJS admin GUI to any RESTful API.
+* [admin-on-rest ★1588](marmelab/admin-on-rest) - Add a ReactJS admin GUI to any RESTful API.
-* [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - Auto generation of client libraries or server stubs given an OpenAPI speification (formerly known as the Swagger Specification).
+* [swagger-codegen ★4290](swagger-api/swagger-codegen) - Auto generation of client libraries or server stubs given an OpenAPI speification (formerly known as the Swagger Specification).
-* [Lumber ★1343](https://github.com/ForestAdmin/lumber) - Generate the admin interface of your application.
+* [Lumber ★1368](ForestAdmin/lumber) - Generate the admin interface of your application.

 ## License